babs20/tweeter/README.md

 This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.

+Additional stretch exercises include:

+- The slide-up and slide-down to write a new tweet
+- The go-to-top button to return to the top of the page.
+- Animation on both.

 ## Getting Started

 1. Fork this repository, then clone your fork of this repository.